How to Start a Garden (Because Homegrown Food is the Best!)

 basket of vegetables with link to gardening courses

 As crops mature, make sure to harvest promptly for best quality.
-Leafy greens like lettuce are typically “cut and come again”.
+Leafy greens, herbs, and flowers are typically “cut and come again”.
 This means you can clip off the leaves and they will regrow for another harvest.

 One of the reasons I love gardening is because if things don’t work out right the first time, there’s always next year.
 There are dozens of different ways to do just about everything.
 You won’t know what works best for you and your garden until you try.